John K. Bush: Abortion

 Bush authored the opinion in EMW Women's Surgical Center v.
 Beshear (2019), in which the Sixth Circuit upheld, 2-1, a Kentucky law compelling physicians to show and describe a fetal ultrasound to patients before performing an abortion.
 The law, part of a years-long effort to restrict abortion access in Kentucky, had previously been deemed unconstitutional by a lower court.
 Bush wrote that the law "provides truthful, non-misleading, and relevant information aimed at informing a patient about her decision to abort unborn life".
 Judge Alan Eugene Norris joined Bush's opinion; Judge Bernice B. Donald dissented, writing that the Kentucky law "has coopted physicians' examining tables, their probing instruments, and their voices in order to espouse a political message, without regard to the health of the patient or the judgment of the physician".
 On December 9, 2019, the Supreme Court declined to review the case, leaving in place Bush's opinion.

 ADA

 Bush authored the court's opinion in McDonald v.
 UAW-GM Center for Human Resources finding that the Americans with Disabilities Act did not require the defendant to extend the employee's lunch break for her to exercise.
 The plaintiff requested an extended lunch break for doctor-required exercise.
 The employer was in the decision-making process regarding the accommodation when the employee was suspended for insubordination and use of profanity toward her superior.
 During the suspension, the plaintiff voluntarily quit her job.
-The court found that the doctor did not require that the employee workout during her lunch break, that it was only the employee's preference.
+The court found that the doctor did not require that the employee work out during her lunch break and that it was only the employee's preference.
 Furthermore, the employer was engaged in an interactive process regarding the requested accommodation when the employee quit voluntarily, therefore no ADA violation was found.